zcjhnsn/data-vis-final/process.md

 Since we are doing data for the last 25 years, we needed a way for the user to select which year they wanted.
 This is achieved with a simple dropdown.
 There is also two buttons that can toggle the data used in the map.
 The two datasets are total fatalities per state, and total fatalities per 100 million miles traveled.
 Clicking on a state zooms into that state and shows each individual car crash.
 Clicking another state will move there.
 Clicking the selected state or off the map will zoom the map back out.

 ![](resources/viz-demo.gif)

+The Treemap currently shows all of the data passed into it.
 ![](resources/TreeMapDemo.png)

 The parallel already has a high level of interactivity.
 It is similar to the titanic parallel set that we saw in class.
 The user is able to rearrange all pieces of the parallel set to see how the data is related.
 This allows for the user to discover new connections than the ones they are initially presented with.
 The user is also able to highlight certain criterion to better see all the connections.